 WWE utilizes the Internet to promote our brands; create a community experience among our fans; market and distribute our offline, online and mobile products; and sell online advertising.
-For the fourth quarter of 2013, our primary website, WWE.com, attracted an average of more than 14 million monthly unique visitors worldwide.
-These visitors viewed an average of more than 540 million pages and 51 million monthly video streams.
+For the first quarter of 2014, our primary website, WWE.com and WWE App, attracted an average of more than 21 million monthly unique visitors worldwide.
+These visitors viewed an average of more than 523 million pages and 52 million monthly video streams.

 WWE currently has location-based websites spanning 23 countries worldwide where fans can experience WWE in their own language with a concentration on events and shows in their region.
 Some of the worldwide countries include China, France, Germany, India, Japan, Poland, Portugal, Spain, the Middle East and Russia.
 Local sales agencies are selling ad inventory on WWE.com in more than eight countries.

 WWEShop.com offers the largest variety of WWE merchandise in the world.
-In the fourth quarter of 2013, WWE merchandise generated $6 million in revenues.
+In the first quarter of 2014, WWE merchandise generated $4 million in revenues.

 WWE has two mobile games, “WWE Presents: Rockpocalypse” and “WWE Presents: John Cena’s Fast Lane,” both available through Apple and Android platforms.